stevenjburrows/favourite-movies/README.md

 ## Bonus task
 - Use client side framework such as AngularJS, Angular, ReactJS, Vue, etc.
-- Add simple authentication for any user (or all users) and only authenticated user could view, or edit their favourite movies.
+- Add simple authentication for any user (or all users) and only authenticated user could view or edit their favourite movies.
 You could adjust the database structure if needed.
 - Add unit tests
+- Any other improvement or modification (please add it into the readme and explain why its advantageous to add it)

 ## Expectations
 Make a copy of this repo.
 Solve the task below.
 Push your code to a public repo, and send us the link as a reply to our email.